 2. Scrape The Paint Off The Surface

 The next step is to use a paint scraper or metallic putty knife to scrape the paint off.
-This step helps to remove the bulk of the paint stain or coating so the white spirit you will apply later can work more effectively.
+This step helps to remove the bulk of the paint so the white spirit you will apply later can work more effectively.

-This step also works best for dried paint.
+This also works for dried paints.
 As stated earlier, white spirit doesn’t usually remove dried paint.
 But if you scrape the bulk of the dried paint off first, you might just be lucky.

 To scrape the paint off, position the paint scraper or putty knife at a 30 or 45-degree angle.
 This helps to get the tip of the paint scraper underneath the paint layer so the paint is easier to remove.